 Capable of running for as long as 43 months, the movement offers you not only such basic functionality as hours, minutes and subsidiary seconds indicator, but also adds to the mix a Big Date indicator.

-I don’t really understand why Edox decided to rename the unit and call it Edox 64: judging by the look of the dial, the caliber’s layout seems to stay the same: hours and minutes in the center, small seconds at 6 o’clock and the big date aperture at 12 hours.
+I don’t understand why Edox decided to rename the unit as the Edox 64: judging by the look of the dial, the caliber’s layout stays the same: hours and minutes in the center, small seconds at 6 o’clock and the big date aperture at 12 hours.

 Thanks to the caliber’s relative thinness (it is reported to be only 3.30 millimeters in height,) the Swiss engineers managed to make the Dakar Edition’s body very slender.
 Being 42 millimeters in diameter, the watch is less than 12 millimeters thick: not bad for a sporty watch that features a prominent fixed bezel and a convex sapphire crystal.

-As I have already noted, the dial of the watch is crafted from black and gray carbon-fiber material that seems to be quite contrast because all three hands are covered with white luminous substance.
+As I have already noted, the dial of the watch is crafted from black and gray carbon-fiber material that is more contrast because all three hands are covered with white luminous substance.

-As far as the “value for money” factor is concerned, I feel that the watch is sort of overpriced: even despite it being a limited edition version, an MSRP of more than $2000 USD seems to be higher than one would probably expect from a relatively simple quartz-powered timekeeper.
+As far as the “value for money” factor is concerned, I feel that the watch is sort of overpriced: even despite it being a limited edition version, an MSRP of more than $2000 USD is higher than one would probably expect from a relatively simple quartz-powered timekeeper.
 I think, even $1000 would be a bit too much for this model.

 Build Quality: 5/5

 Overall Legibility: 4.5/5

 Value for Money: 3/5